Over 5,000 law enforcement leaders focused on crime prevention

 Investments in high-quality early education

-Getting troubled youth back on track
+Getting youth who have had contact with the juvenile justice system back on track

-Increased productivity and less crime
+Greater opportunity and less crime

 - Fight Crime: Invest in Kids preserved tax credits that make work pay for 8 million families.
 In 2015, our law enforcement leaders fought cuts to the Child Tax Credit (CTC) and Earned Income Tax Credit (EITC) programs.
 As a result, 8 million children in working families are less likely to be in poverty and become involved in crime.